 The wedding is over, and it was perfect.
 You breathe a sigh of relief.
-No more plans to make, dresses to try on, papers to fill out, appointments to schedule-simply put, no more red tape.
+No more plans to make, dresses to try on, papers to fill out, appointments to schedule -- simply put, no more red tape.
 Now you can relax and watch your life unfold before your very eyes.
 Well, not quite.
-When the honeymoon is over, or even before, there are certain steps that you must take to make sure that the financial and legal aspects of your life reflect your newly married status.
+After getting married, there are certain steps that you must take to make sure that the financial and legal aspects of your life reflect your newly status.

 There are a number of things left of do before you can get down to the business of happily ever after.
 Attend to these final post-wedding to-dos during the first few weeks (or even days) after your wedding, and you can enjoy the memories of your special day for decades to come.

 The following checklist can serve as a helpful reminder of what remains to be done.
 Not every item below may apply to you, but there are surely some listed tasks that require your immediate attention.